What Does the Lockheed Martin Logo Mean? The Story Behind the Star

 Guidance — The Cutout and What It Means

-The geometric cutout through the center of the star is the detail most logo analyses skip over.
-It’s not decorative.
-That open space creates a sense of direction — a sightline through the star, like an aim point or a targeting reticle.
-Whether that was the explicit intent during the 1995 design process, I can’t say with certainty.
-But the visual effect is there.
+That open space creates a sightline — a sense of direction through the star, like an aim point or a targeting reticle.
+Whether that was the explicit intent during the 1995 design process, I genuinely can’t say.
+But the visual effect is unmistakable.
 The star doesn’t just sit on the page.
 It points somewhere.

 Aspiration — The Space Connection